 - Momme: 22

-For those who are only looking for a three-piece silk sheet set, consider the MOMMESILK’s 22 Momme 3PCs Fitted Sheet Set.
-This three-piece set includes a fitted sheet and two pillowcases.
+For those looking for a three-piece silk sheet set, consider the MOMMESILK 22 Momme 3PCs Fitted Sheet Set, which includes a fitted sheet and two pillowcases.

-MOMMESILK’s products are made with 100% Grade 6A mulberry silk and, like all silk products, are known for their temperature regulation, naturally antibacterial fibers, and breathable, light material.
+MOMMESILK’s products are made with 100 percent grade 6A mulberry silk and, like all silk products, are known for their temperature regulation, naturally antibacterial fibers, and breathable, light material.

 The product, which is OEKO-TEX Standard 100 certified, gets rave reviews from customers.
 Reviews mention the sheet set’s excellent quality, expedited shipping, and relief for sensitive, itchy skin.
 The only downside?
 You may have trouble getting out of bed in the morning.

 Best vegan silk sheets